Data-Express-Chain/Data-Express-Chain.github.io/en/access/main.md

 ### 4.1 What Notifications May Occur During the Entire Data Acquisition Cycle

 * Notification of the final state of data acquisition failure (required): **daFailed**, issued immediately
 * Data Acquisition Original File Notification/Authorization Completion Notification (required): **daUserAuthorized**, after the user data acquisition is successful and the user agreement is uploaded successfully, a file notification with the download address of the **Original-File** will be sent.
-If it is an asynchronous download data type (such as Alipay N in one), it needs to wait for the download to be completed, which may be issued about 30s after the front-end agrees to submit; otherwise, it is issued immediately.
+If it is an asynchronous download data type, it needs to wait for the download to be completed, which may be issued about 30s after the front-end agrees to submit; otherwise, it is issued immediately.
 * Parsed-Original-File Notification: **daFileParsed**, if it is not a localized parsing deployment, and the user agreement and authorization are completed, a notification with the download address of the **parsing result json file** will be sent after **parsing is completed**, generally delayed for 5 to 10 seconds after issuing daUserAuthorized.

 ### 4.2 Generation and Verification of Notification Signature